 Regina Mahone is a writer and editor based in Queens, New York.
-She also is a board member of the New York City chapter of Women, Action, and the Media (WAM!).
 Prior to joining Rewire, she was a staff writer at Philanthropy News Digest, a publication of the Foundation Center, where she covered the nonprofit and philanthropic sectors.
-Before that, she was a freelance writer in Southern California.
+Before that, she was a freelance writer and editor in Southern California.

 Matt McGorry spoke with Rewire about his experience working at the intersections of Hollywood and activism, how personal fitness is nothing like social justice awareness work, and why more men should care about targeted regulations of abortion providers.